Eco-DAS Publications, 2008-Present

 Eco-DAS XIII, 2018

-The 2018 Eco-DAS symposium was the first to branch out into non-traditional publication outlets.
+The 2018 Eco-DAS symposium was the first to branch out into non-traditional publication platforms.
 Wikiproject Limnology and Oceanography was created to improve Wikipedia pages related to the aquatic sciences.
 To date, at least 11,600 words have been added and Wikipedia statistics indicate a substantial increase in views of the revised pages - most notably the "Oceanography" and "Limnology" Wikipedia entries.
-The Wikiproject is continuing and was presented at a recent Ecological Society of America meeting (“Curating open scientific information on Wikipedia: a case study of WikiProject Limnology and Oceanography”).
+The Wikiproject is remains very active.
+It was presented at the summer 2019 ESA meeting, the fall 2019 AGU meeting, and the 2020 Ocean Sciences Meeting.
+Four edit-a-thons have been held and the Wikiproject group is working toward training educators to incorporate Wikipedia editing into the classroom.